Kissinger: a man of three centuries

 That visceral fear endured in Kissinger’s worldview through his work as a scholar and policymaker.
 The malignancy of the camps and the potential of nuclear weapons were a spectre over American power in the Cold War.
 ‘Our generation has succeeded in stealing the fire of the gods’, he wrote in Nuclear Weapons and Foreign Policy, ‘it is doomed to live with the horror of its achievement.’
 The horrors of the Holocaust and the atomic bomb were the fulcrum of modernity, dividing it from a more innocent past.
 Order had to be ensured in politics through an effective balance of power among the strongest states.

 As John Lewis Gaddis wrote, ‘to seek stability and sustain it in a chaotic world, even if temporarily, was for Kissinger as close as historical figures ever come to heroic achievement’.
 Kissinger’s most consequential act as national security advisor and secretary of state, the establishment of diplomatic relations with the People’s Republic of China following an extended period of isolation lasting nearly 25 years, was a goal motivated by such aspirations.
 ‘In the years ahead, the most profound challenge to American policy will be philosophical’, Kissinger wrote in 1969, ‘to develop some concept of order in a world which is bipolar militarily but multipolar politically.’
-By engaging with China and incorporating it into the international community, President Richard Nixon and Kissinger, in part, sought to create a framework that could potentially prevent conflicts and enhance equilibrium among major powers in the global arena.
+By engaging with China and incorporating it into the international community, President Richard Nixon and Kissinger, in part, sought to create a framework that could potentially prevent conflicts and enhance equilibrium between the major powers in the global arena.

 The fixation on international stability in Kissinger’s worldview also contributed to the controversial acts of his tenure in office.
 Criminality is a tedious subject for historians to have to adjudicate on; immorality is not.
-Reverence for Kissinger’s work on China and the Middle East should not exclude reckoning with the consequences of the Vietnam War or the Bangladeshi Liberation War.
-The argument that Kissinger possessed a deep understanding of the history and nature of intellectual politics cannot be refuted by pointing to the tragic casualties of American foreign policy; they should not be differentiated, for, ultimately, they occurred because of a fixation, by the US government, on great power politics over more minor nations or conflicts.
+Reverence for Kissinger’s work on China and the Middle East should not exclude reckoning with the consequences of the Vietnam War or the struggle for the independence of Bangladesh.

 Kissinger disliked talking about his childhood experience in Nazi Germany or during the Second World War, but one can sense in his statements the immensity of their effects on him.
 In 2007 he spoke to a group of survivors of Ahlem.
 ‘That is when one saw the bestiality of the system and the degradation of human beings and there is nothing I am more proud of my service to this country than having been one of those who had the honour of liberating the Ahlem concentration camp.’
 It was an untypically emotional speech from Kissinger, as he invited the survivors onto the stage.
 ‘And it is something we must not forget.
 It’s an obligation we all have.
 I don’t talk about it much, because people won’t understand it who haven’t been through it.
 But I salute the survivors here, and I’d be honoured if they came up here and had a picture taken with me.’